top of page

 MINDY

-Mindy is the ambitious president of Sugar Rush Talent Collective, the most powerful agency in the children’s entertainment industry.
+Mindy is the ambitious president of Sugar Rush Talent Collective, a powerful agency in the children’s entertainment industry.
 Ruthless and fiercely competitive, she treats her performers like assets in a carefully managed brand.
 When she discovers Martin’s potential, she sets out to turn him into the next big star.

 SUPPORTING CHARACTERS